Discover Floatation Therapy

 Floating FAQs

-Avoid coffee or any caffeinated beverage for several hours beforehand (it could make you a bit jittery), as well as avoid shaving or waxing a day or two before - the salt water can irritate your skin if you have done so.
+Avoid coffee or any caffeinated beverage for several hours beforehand (it could make you a bit jittery), as well as avoid shaving or waxing a day or two before - the saltwater can irritate your skin if you have done so.
 Eating a light meal about an hour to 90 minutes ahead of time stops your stomach from sounding like an angry monster while you float, and it is always a good idea to be well hydrated.
 Other than that, there’s no specific preparation needed.

 If you have longer hair, you may want to bring a comb or brush.
 If you plan on removing your contacts, please be sure to bring something to put your contact lenses into while you’re in the tank.
 We provide everything you need (towels, robe, earplugs, body wash, shampoo, conditioner, etc.) There’s no need to bring a swimsuit as our guests float in the nude.

 Being in the tanks is more like floating in outer space than being shut in a box.
 You’re always in control of your environment, and even people with extreme claustrophobia have reported having no problems with their time in the tank.
-Plus we now have an Open float room to give you some extra open space if needed.
+Plus, we now have an Open float room to give you some extra open space if needed.

 Yes.
 Just follow the same protocol you would for use of a swimming pool.